First written: April 2017. Last updated: December 2017.

 TCP dampens the effects of LSD

-There are no dangerous, direct interactions between LSD and tranylcypromine but TCP dampens the effects of LSD.
+There are no dangerous, direct interactions between LSD and tranylcypromine but Parnate dampens the effects of LSD.
 So, say, 300 mcg might feel like 50-100 mcg.
 2

 However, one can never be certain that it’s really pure LSD on one’s blotter rather than, say, 25C-NBOMe, which may be dangerous to combine with TCP.